hectormc-main/Fritter/ROUTES.md

 - '409' if aliasname already taken

-### 'PUT /api/users/alias' - Update alias account
+### 'PUT /api/users/alias' - Update alias's aliasname

 **Returns**

-- The updated alias
+- Success Message

 **Throws**

-- '400' if aliasname or userId not in correct format
+- '400' if aliasname is not in valid format
-- '403' if there is an alias already logged in
+- '403' if you are not logged in to an alias
 - '409' if aliasname already taken

 ### 'DELETE /api/users/alias' - Delete alias